antont/gatherers/README.md

 - [ ] Optimize and improve collision detection
   * maybe using continuous collision detection which would be a nice fit with the linear movements here
   * perhaps use https://github.com/SergiusIW/collider-rs or https://github.com/patrik-cihal/perfect-collisions
+- [ ] Add sounds to events, food pickup & drop
+  * would be cool to have these parametric so that the amount of food nearby affects the sound